 A full unfolding of the doctrine of redemption would show:

-- Along with all the fruits of redemption (including the forgiveness of sins, the gift of adoption, our inheritance as heirs of God and coheirs with Christ, the future resurrection of the body, and more).
+- And all the fruits of redemption (including the forgiveness of sins, the gift of adoption, our inheritance as heirs of God and coheirs with Christ, the future resurrection of the body, and more).

 But this isn’t a theology textbook, and many good theologians have already done this work.
 (The above-referenced work by John Murray, Redemption: Accomplished and Applied, is a good place to start.)

 You don’t have to think long before remembering the story of Israel’s exodus from Egypt, that great paradigmatic saving event of the Old Testament.
-God’s people were enslaved in a land of darkness, but in faithfulness to his covenant, God stretched out his mighty hand and rescued His people, providing a covering for their sins, so He could pass over them while executing judgment on their oppressors, and finally give them an inheritance in the land of promise.
+God’s people were enslaved in a land of darkness, but in faithfulness to His covenant with Israel, God stretched out His mighty hand and rescued His people, providing a covering for their sins, so He could pass over them while executing judgment on their oppressors, and finally give them an inheritance in the land of promise.

 The similar structure in the two passages is striking.
 Jesus came to serve and give His life as a ransom for many.
 And then when Jesus serves His disciples the Passover meal, He says that the wine is His blood, which is poured out for many for the forgiveness of sins.

 And lest there be any doubt in our mind, Paul makes the connection explicit, reminding us that “Christ, our Passover lamb, has been sacrificed” (1st Corinthians 5:7).
 And this means that every time we sit at this sacred feast we do so in celebration of the true Passover, the new exodus, the full and final redemption that Jesus has purchased for us by death.